 In lectures, your professor will introduce you to new material.
 Your in-lecture experience will vary based on your professor; some prefer writing with chalk on a blackboard while talking (chalk-and-talk), some create PowerPoint slides, and some write digitally using a stylus while projecting to a screen.

-Tip: if your professor posts slides or template notes beforehand, make sure to print or download them before class so that you can make annotations during lecture!
+Tip: if your professor posts slides or template notes beforehand, print or download them before class so that you can make annotations during lecture!
 Depending on the course or lecture style, you may have to change your notetaking methods.
 Take this as an opportunity to experiment with what works best for you.

 Tutorials (TUT)